Alyssum Growing Tips

-Alyssum is an annual and killed by a heavy frost, so plant seed in spring and summer after your last frost.
+Alyssum is an annual and killed by a heavy frost, so plant a seed in spring and summer after your last frost.
 It favors cool weather, and it prefers sun or part sun locations with good drainage, although it will adapt to part shade and continue to flower.
 Its seeds need light to germinate, so sow seeds on top of the soil, then water gently until rooted to prevent seeds from washing away.
 Or start indoors four weeks before planting outside.
-Be sure to amend soil according to soil testing results before planting seeds or baby plants.
+Be sure to amend the soil according to soil testing results before planting seeds or baby plants.

 Water plants regularly for the first week.
 After the initial week, water as you would the other annuals in your garden.
 Fertilize once per month with a liquid organic fertilizer to see stronger plant performance.
 If plants get leggy, simply shear back their growth with clippers; they will grow fresh flowers.

 Known as a low-maintenance annual, deadheading alyssum is not typically needed.
-Alyssum will grow well in clay and sand, but do better with organic matter added to the soil.
+Alyssum will grow well in clay and sand but do better with organic matter added to the soil.
 Plants grown in shadier conditions might be prone to powdery mildew, which can be treated with an organic fungicide.